rossannebossa/theme-my-login/readme.txt

 * Fix issue where error messages were duplicated on login pages

 = 6.3.5 =
-* Fix issue with blank pages where page.php didn't exists in a theme
+* Fix issue with blank pages where page.php didn't exist in a theme
 * Fix issue where activating Themed Profiles resulted in a 404 for profile page
 * Fix issue where options were being deleted upon upgrade
 * Fix issue with AJAX module not working properly in Internet Explorer